 * this math does not include a lot of factors like decay (how long the user stays) and more…

-We have done arbitrage with some our apps and it works out well at different points in time.
+We have done arbitrage with some our apps (check out the best travel apps for iPad) and it works out well at different points in time.
 Has anybody else had luck with it?